HELPING YOU NAVIGATE YOUR MEDICAL SUPPLY NEEDS

 Custom orthotics fit inside most shoes.
-The inserts match the contours of your feet and are designed for the way you move.
+Designed to match the shape of your feet.

-Orthotics can help anyone with discomfort relating to walking, or imbalances in the body that are known to cause related pain.
-A tremendous benefit of custom orthotics is that they can be worn on a daily basis and utilized during most activities.
+Orthotics can help anyone with pain related to walking or imbalances in the body.
+A huge benefit of custom orthotics is that they can be worn daily during most activities.

-Custom orthotics can be prescribed by your DPM, MD, DO or chiropractor, and can last well over a year in most cases.
-Over the counter shoe inserts are available at most drugstores, they lack the custom-built precision of a prescription orthotic and can cause more issues than you already have.
-These ‘one size fits all’ inserts rarely match your feet or provide the customized support you need.
+Your DPM can prescribe custom orthotics, MD, DO, or chiropractor and can last well over a year in most cases.
+Over-the-counter shoe inserts are available at most drugstores, and they lack the custom-built precision of a prescription orthotic and can cause more issues than you already have.
+This ‘one size fits all’ inserts rarely match your feet or provide the custom support you need.

-Interested in orthotics?
-Contact us and schedule an appointment to discuss how custom orthotics might ease your discomfort.
-Some insurances do cover foot orthoses (orthotics) and just require a referral and office visit notes from your provider to submit to your insurance company for benefits.
+Contact us and schedule an appointment to discuss how custom orthotics might ease your pain.
+Some insurances cover foot orthoses (orthotics) and require a referral and office visit notes from your provider to submit to your insurance company for benefits.